Tyrese Haliburton NBA Preview vs. the Heat

 Tyrese Haliburton Insights vs. the Heat

-- Haliburton's Pacers average 107.8 possessions per game, which ranks 26th among NBA teams, while the Heat have a middling offense in terms of tempo, ranking 18th with 98.9 possessions per contest.
+- Haliburton's opponents, the Heat, have a middling offensive tempo, ranking 18th in the NBA with 99.5 possessions per game, while his Pacers rank 24th in possessions per game with 108.0.

-- Allowing 109.1 points per game, the Heat are the seventh-ranked team in the league defensively.
+- The Heat are the eighth-best defensive team in the league, allowing 110.3 points per game.

-- The Heat are the 10th-ranked squad in the league, allowing 43.6 rebounds per contest.
+- The Heat are the ninth-ranked squad in the NBA, conceding 43.1 rebounds per game.

-- Conceding 25.7 assists per contest, the Heat are the 16th-ranked squad in the NBA.
+- In terms of assists, the Heat have given up 25.9 per game, 16th in the NBA.

-- The Heat are the 23rd-ranked squad in the NBA at allowing threes, giving up 13.5 made 3-pointers per game.
+- Looking at 3-pointers, the Heat have conceded 13.4 makes per game, 22nd in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!